SpaceTAKA/FRIDAY_CarSimu/README.md

 | FourLayerNet| a DNN composed of four fully-connected layers|

 ## Main class Definition
-In this section, I define main class named 'PositioningCar' including the nominal model, the truth models and a graph plotter.
+In this section, we define main class named 'PositioningCar' including the nominal model, the truth models and a graph plotter.
 To test FRIDAY perfomance in your own truth function, you change the contents of `true_dynamics` method.
 | Method | Description |
 ----|----
 | init       | the class obeject needs mass `m` and keyword `key` to select the unknown dynamics `*1`|